Zano (ZANO) Price Tops $1.43 on Exchanges

 Zano Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Zano directly using US dollars.
-Investors seeking to acquire Zano should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Zano using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Zano directly using US dollars.
+Investors seeking to acquire Zano should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Zano using one of the aforementioned exchanges.

 Receive News & Updates for Zano Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Zano and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.